vsuusi/switch-sound-output/README.md

 Replace the $AudioDevice_A and B with your AudoDevice IDs in soundchange.ps1.

-script.vba opens powershell and runs the powershell script.
-I ended up using vba instead of bat to make it "cleaner", because vba doesn't open Command Prompt at all.
+script.vbs opens powershell and runs the powershell script.
+I ended up using vbs instead of bat to make it "cleaner", because vba doesn't open Command Prompt at all.